MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 1 - Graphics with JSwing.md

 If your button/label and image are the same dimensions, the image should fit perfectly.

-To retrieve the current image on a button, we can use this:
+To retrieve the current image on a button/label, we can use this:

 ```java
 buttonName.getIcon();
 ```

-To remove an image from a button, we can use this:
+To remove an image from a button/label, we can use this:

 ```java
 buttonName.setIcon(null);